JCarter-coder/JCarter-coder/README.md

 Full Stack Software Engineer
 ----------------------------

-I've been programming for over three years and spend my time developing my skills as a Full Stack Developer.
+I've been programming for over three years and spend my time learning popular and interesting technologies to develop my skills as a Full Stack Software Engineer.

-Education:
-- Mathematics with Physics Emphasis, Associates in Arts
-- Computer Science, Bachelors of Science
-- Currently applying for a Masters programs to begin in the summer of 2024.

 * 🌍  I'm based in Cheyenne, WY
 * ✉️  You can contact me at [jessetcarter@gmail.com](mailto:jessetcarter@gmail.com)